* FOMC's two-day meeting starts Tuesday

 By Sruthi Shankar

-Sept 18 (Reuters) - Wall Street hit new life highs on Monday powered by financials, technology and industrials stocks even as investors await cues from the Federal Reserve on its future path of monetary policy.
+Sept 18 (Reuters) - Wall Street hit new life highs after open on Monday lifted by industrials and financials stocks as tensions eased on the Korean peninsula and focus shifted to the Federal Reserve's meeting.

-A relatively quiet North Korea and U.S. Secretary of State Rex Tillerson’s recent comments on “peaceful solution” also led investors back to riskier assets.
+A relatively quiet North Korea and U.S. Secretary of State Rex Tillerson's comments on "peaceful solution" over the weekend have calmed investors.

 Persistently weak readings of inflation that have remained below the Fed's 2 percent target rate have been a concern for policymakers.